David Carradine: Shane and supporting actor

-Carradine left the production of Royal Hunt of the Sun in May 1966 to take up an offer to star in the TV series Shane, a 1966 western based upon a 1949 novel of the same name, previously filmed in 1953.
+Carradine left the production of Royal Hunt of the Sun in May 1966 to take up an offer to star in the TV series Shane, a 1966 Western based upon a 1949 novel of the same name, previously filmed in 1953.
 Carradine played the title role opposite Jill Ireland.
 "I know I have some kind of vision that most actors and directors don't have", he said, "so it becomes a duty to exercise that vision.
 It's a responsibility, a mission."
 The show only lasted 17 episodes, despite good reviews.
 Carradine said his career was "rescued" when he was cast in Johnny Belinda (1967).
 He was in demand as a supporting actor, mostly in Westerns: The Violent Ones (1967), Heaven with a Gun (1969), Young Billy Young (1969) for Burt Kennedy, The Good Guys and the Bad Guys (1969) with Kennedy, The McMasters (1970), and Macho Callahan (1970).

 In 1969, he performed off-Broadway in The Transgressor Rides Again, and the next year guest-starred in The Name of the Game.
 Carradine guest-starred opposite David McCallum in a 1971 episode of Night Gallery, "The Phantom Farmhouse".
-Also that year, Carradine played a hippie reprobate opposite Sally Field in the well-received television movie Maybe I'll Come Home in the Spring.
+Also that year, Carradine played a hippie reprobate opposite Sally Field in the well-received television film Maybe I'll Come Home in the Spring.
 He also guest-starred in episodes of Gunsmoke and Ironside.
 He was unhappy playing villains, and told his agent he wanted to stop, which led to his not working in Hollywood for a year.
 He was cast in a musical, The Ballad of Johnny Pot, but fired two days before opening night on Broadway.